 - Deliver strong, diverse clinical training in all aspects of endocrine care

 - Provide formal training in teaching and mentorship

 - Foster development of fundamental research skills that can be applied to future efforts to advance endocrine science and healthcare

 Fellows spend six months in each of the two years as the clinical fellow on the inpatient Endocrinology Consult Service.
 The remaining time of each year is spent attending outpatient clinics and participating in research projects.

-All fellows participate in at least two weekly endocrinology clinics throughout their training.
-An optional third year is available as research fellow under a grant supported by the National Institutes of Health (NIH).
+All fellows participate in at least three weekly endocrinology clinics throughout their training.
+An optional third year is available as a research fellow under a grant supported by the National Institutes of Health.

 Core rotations take place at Cedars-Sinai.
-These include consultations on patients undergoing endocrine surgery, neurosurgery, radiation therapy, pituitary testing, and radioiodine for thyroid cancer and hyperthyroidism.
-Special programs in cardiac and vascular surgery, bariatric surgery, interventional cardiology and gastroenterology, oncology, transplant surgery and cardiac electrophysiology bring patients with associated endocrine disorders.
-Endocrine clinics are based at Cedars-Sinai, Children's Hospital Los Angeles and Olive View-UCLA Medical Center.
+These include consultations on patients undergoing endocrine surgery, neurosurgery, radiation therapy, pituitary testing and radioiodine for thyroid cancer and hyperthyroidism.
+Special programs in cardiac and vascular surgery, bariatric surgery, interventional cardiology and gastroenterology, oncology, transplant surgery, transgender medicine and cardiac electrophysiology bring patients with associated endocrine disorders.
+Endocrine clinics are based at Cedars-Sinai and Olive View-UCLA Medical Center.

 In addition to Cedars Sinai staff faculty, we have more than 30 clinical endocrinologists in private practice—most with UCLA clinical faculty appointments—who attend in the general endocrinology clinics, exposing fellows to diverse clinical management skills.